It seems a little far-fetched doesn’t it?

 What’s the most opaque white Pigment?

-One of the major advantages of Acrylics is the paints all dry at the same rate – unlike oil paints.
+One of Acrylics’ major advantages is the paints all dry at the same rate – unlike oil paints.
 This means you have the luxury of being able to use an opaque white throughout your entire painting.

 Titanium White vs Zinc White